Skip to Main Content

 • Engage ESG reporting experts: Seek guidance from ESG reporting experts or consultants with in-depth knowledge of the various sustainability frameworks and the ESG reporting process.
 These experts can provide valuable insights, assist in interpreting sustainability guidelines and standards, and offer recommendations for effective reporting and narrative presentation.
 In particular, earlier-stage companies could benefit from guidance on measurement selection, financial materiality, peer benchmarking, etc.

 • Use established frameworks and standards: Organizations can utilize established reporting schemes such as the Global Reporting Initiative’s GRI Standards or the IFRS Foundation’s Sustainability Disclosure Standards.
 These standardized reporting frameworks can help with the selection of relevant ESG metrics, promoting comparability and transparency.
+Sophisticated ESG reporting software typically have these embedded.

 • Elevate the intangible: Develop innovative approaches to more effectively capture and communicate the intangible aspects of your ESG performance.
 One approach is to utilize qualitative indicators and narratives alongside quantitative metrics.
 This allows organizations to provide a comprehensive view of their ESG performance, highlighting the qualitative achievements that may not be easily quantifiable but are nonetheless significant.

-ESG Reporting Challenge #2: Data Collection
+ESG reporting challenge #2: Data collection

 A common roadblock in corporate sustainability reporting pertains to the burdensome data collection process.